|10/10/2015||Brooklyn , NY The Shop||The Shop||Buy ticket|

 |10/23/2015||Ports in Miami, FL The Best Country Cruise Ever (Norwegian Sky)||The Best Country Cruise Ever (Norwegian Sky)||Buy ticket|

-Lightning in a bottle: it implies a certain amount of luck… but luck is what happens when preparation meets opportunity.
-The indie success of “The Booze Cruise” is proof that Blackjack Billy may sing about the weekend, but they’re all business as musicians.
+That magic is evident every time Blackjack Billy takes the stage.
+Often called one of the hardest working bands in the business, the guys of Blackjack Billy are involved in every aspect of creating new music for their fans.
 From writing the songs to producing their own record, playing their own instruments in the studio, and even driving their own bus to the hundreds of must-see live shows they perform every year, this self-sufficient band of brothers is sticking to the goals that brought them together in the first place.
 The first step, says Coplan, is simple: “We try to write the best country songs we can.”
 But equally as important, says Blackledge, is keeping some perspective.
 “I think in this business, you’re either quitting, or the future looks bright,” he says.
 “In Nashville, when you’re just having fun playing your music, that’s when the really good stuff happens.”